Woolwich Hippodrome Theatre

 Previous Names: Grand Theatre and Opera House

 Located in the southeast London district of Woolwich.
 The Grand Theatre and Opera House opened on 18th October 1900.
 It was located on Wellington Street, adjacent to Woolwich Town Hall.
 Seating was provided for 95 in the stalls, 659 in the pit, 363 in the dress circle and 592 in the gallery.
 There were also boxes which seated a total of 32.
+The proscenium was 30ft wide.
 In March 1907 the Grand Theatre was taken over by Walter Gibbons and films began to be screened as part of the variety programme.